 The charm of Tarpon Spring's historic downtown region, its vibrant cultural scene, and its Mediterranean flavor make this coastal city a popular vacation destination for travelers throughout Florida and beyond.
 Browse the antique stores and art galleries, see a show at one of the city's cultural centers, taste great Greek food, and have fun on the water; spending time in Tarpon Springs is always lots of fun.

-When to Visit Tarpon Springs, FL
+When is the best time to visit Tarpon Springs, FL?

 Tarpon Springs has a humid, subtropical climate.
 Temperatures are warm all year round, although summer's extremes make mid-year traveling unpleasant.
 The heat is an obvious problem during the summer months.
 Temperatures usually hover in the high 80s to mid-90s, but they've been known to exceed 100.
 The high humidity also brings frequent thunderstorms.
 You don't want to be in Tarpon Springs if these storms bring hail or tornadoes.